viabtc/viabtc_exchange_server/README.md

 * readhistory: read history data from MySQL.

-* accesshttp: support a simple HTTP interface and hide complication for upper layer.
+* accesshttp: support a simple HTTP interface and hide complexity for upper layer.

 * accwssws: a websocket server, support user data and market data query and push.
-To support WSS, you need nginx.
+You need nginx in front to support wss.

-* alertcenter: a simple server write FATAL level log to redis list, so we can send alert emails though email.
+* alertcenter: a simple server write FATAL level log to redis list, so we can send alert emails.

 ## Compile and Install